Board says RFK assassin Sirhan changed man; grants parole

 “We think that you have grown,” Parole Board Commissioner Robert Barton said.

 Douglas Kennedy was a toddler when his father was gunned down in 1968.
-He told a two-person board panel that he was moved to tears by Sirhan’s remorse and that the 77-year-old should be released if he’s not a threat to others.
+He told a two-person board panel that he was moved to tears by Sirhan’s remorse and that Sirhan should be released if he’s not a threat to others.

 “I’m overwhelmed just by being able to view Mr. Sirhan face to face,” he said.
 “I’ve lived my life both in fear of him and his name in one way or another.
 And I am grateful today to see him as a human being worthy of compassion and love.”

-Six of Kennedy’s nine surviving children, however, said they were shocked by the vote and urged Gov. Gavin Newsom to reverse the parole board’s decision and keep Sirhan behind bars.
+Six of Kennedy’s nine surviving children, however, said they were shocked by the vote.
+They urged Gov. Gavin Newsom, who is facing a recall election in California, to reverse the parole board’s decision and keep Sirhan behind bars.

 “He took our father from our family and he took him from America,” the six siblings wrote in a statement late Friday.
 “We are in disbelief that this man would be recommended for release.